Hyperen0r/OSelector/README.md

 **OSelector** is a tool to automatically generate a poser plugin for **OSA** based on a folder, whether it is your entire data/ folder, or a mod folder.
 With this plugin.
 You can easily and quickly play a single animation from any mod, from a simple navigation menu displayed through **OSA UI**.
-Whether you want an navigation menu for a folder containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folders with appropriate name if possible.
+Whether you want an navigation menu for a mod containing 10 animations or 14000 animations from your entire data/, the menu will be automatically splitted into differents folders with appropriate name if possible.
 However, if you want a better menu, you can edit it by :

 * reorganizing folders and entries with a drag&drop functionality and a few other actions
 * editing names of folders and entries